lucasfuturist/stream-guru/reports/current-stream-guru-web.md

 // web/scripts/main.js

 import { initTheme } from './theme.js';
+// --- THIS IS THE FIX ---
+// We now only import the functions that this page actually uses.
-import { fetchTrending, fetchAiResponse, fetchMediaMatches, fetchMediaDetails } from './api.js';
+// fetchAiResponse and fetchMediaMatches have been removed. import { fetchTrending, fetchFilteredMedia, fetchMediaDetails, fetchSearchResults } from './api.js';
+// --- END OF FIX ---
 import { displayMovies, displayError, displayLoading } from './ui.js';

 document.addEventListener('DOMContentLoaded', () => {